elvinaqa/HandsonML-and-DLTheory/Fast.ai/README.md

-Fast ai test codes for CV, text
+Fast ai test codes for CV, text analysis and etc.